 Reading: Chapter 13 (Ethical and Legal Aspects of Mojo, pages 264-283) of Burum, I. and Quinn, S. (2015).
 MOJO: The Mobile Journalism Handbook Focal Press (Taylor and Francis Group), Boston.

-Homework: Students will each make a mojo video (maximum 100 seconds) in which they review something.
-You choose.
-It can be anything: a book, a film, the university cafeteria or the music of a busker.
-You might be able to find a news angle to be able to turn this into one of your assessments.
+Exercise: Make a mojo video (maximum 100 seconds) in which you review something.
+It can be anything you choose: a book, a film, a play, the food in your local cafeteria or the music of a busker.

 Reading: Chapter 12 (File Delivery and Phone Management, pages 252-263) of Burum, I. and Quinn, S. (2015).
 MOJO: The Mobile Journalism Handbook Focal Press (Taylor and Francis Group), Boston.

-Discuss file storage methods, especially SanDisk.
+Consider file storage methods such as SanDisk.
 This is a link to a website with a range of devices..

 Florian Reichart has written a comprehensive article about transferring files in iOS and Android.